 - Pour in an additional 3/4 cup of white wine.
 Cover again, and continue to cook on high heat for an additional 5 to 7 minutes, until all the mussels are open.

 - Turn off the heat.
+Taste the sauce and adjust the seasonings to taste.
 Transfer to a serving bowl.
 Serve immediately.

 - Serves 6 to 8